AI-Efficiency/Awesome-Model-Quantization/README.md

 A **non-exhaustive selection** of researchers whose work contributes to model quantization, **listed alphabetically by given name, not ranked**.
 The list includes researchers at different career stages, in academia and industry, across the Americas, Europe, and Asia.
 Suggestions for additions and corrections are welcome.

-Affiliations and positions were checked in September 2026.
+Affiliations and positions follow the linked personal or institutional profiles, checked in September 2026.

 | Name | Institution | Position | Homepage |
 | --- | --- | --- | --- |